 Finding your next home will probably be easier in a quieter market as there will be more available properties to view.
 Your position as a seller who is under offer will also be more sought after when you aren’t in competition with lots of chain-free buyers, which usually happens in a better market.

 What if I can’t afford what I want to buy?
 What is the current housing market like?
 Should I sell now or wait?

-It can be frustrating if you don’t think you will able to afford to buy the property you want.
-However, delaying things for this reason can often be the wrong move.
+It can be frustrating if you don’t think you will be able to afford to buy the property you want.
+However, delaying things, for this reason, can often be the wrong move.

-– Prices rising quicker than you can save the extra deposit
+– Prices rise quicker than you can save the extra deposit

 – The price of the property you want to buy increases by more than your own home, making it even more unaffordable.

 This could mean that a slower market is the best time to sell your home.
 Of course, there are circumstances where this isn’t the case.
 If you have built up a lot of equity and you think the market is topping out or is about to fall then you could be in a better position if you wait.
 Equally, if you were to sell your home at the top of the market, then moved into a rental property and wait for the market to fall you could be significantly better off.
 If you would like to get a rough idea of your property’s value, you can do so using our online value calculator

 Trying to sell at the top of the property market